hyperledger-iroha/iroha-2-docs/src/guide/tutorials/index.md

    complete client application reference.
 5. Use [Embed Kaigi](/guide/tutorials/kaigi.md) when you want to add wallet-backed audio/video meetings to your own app.
+6. Use [Musubi packages](/guide/tutorials/musubi.md) when you need reusable Kotodama source libraries with pinned on-chain registry dependencies.

 ## Sample Apps

 We maintain sample applications for JavaScript desktop, Android, and iOS client flows.
-The JavaScript demo is the most complete current reference; the mobile demos are useful for point-app layout and historical context.
+The JavaScript demo is the most complete external reference.
+Swift/iOS examples exist in the upstream workspace under `examples/ios/`, but their checked-in project manifests are currently out of sync with the package API and dependency layout.
+The external mobile point demos are useful mostly for layout and historical context.

 - [Sample apps overview](/guide/tutorials/sample-apps.md)
 - [Embed Kaigi in a JavaScript app](/guide/tutorials/kaigi.md)